Fantazzj/KH-BBS-farm/README.md

 ## How to use:
 * Download and install FreePie from the [official website](https://andersmalmgren.github.io/FreePIE/);
 * Download and open the script;
-* Open Kingdom Hearts BBS and go to "" in "Radiant Garden":
+* Open Kingdom Hearts BBS and go where you had the boss fight versus "[Trinity Armor](https://static.wikia.nocookie.net/kingdomhearts/images/4/4b/Trinity_Armor_BBSFM.png/revision/latest?cb=20110922175216)" (the battle with the three characters together) in "Radiant Garden":
 * Once there go in FreePie window and launch the script by clicking **F5**;
 * Come back to the Kingdom Hearts's window;
 * Watch the script farming;